Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 Bank of America account.”
 The few customers whose principles made them refuse identification would be recognized as such and receive remote human attention, not necessarily instantly.
-People on the street quickly noticed R781 carrying Travis and were star- tled.
-Robots were programmed to have nothing to do with babies, and R781’s abnormal appearance was disturbing.
+People on the street quickly noticed R781 carrying 泰维斯 and were star- tled. 机器人s were programmed to have nothing to do with babies, and R781’s abnormal appearance was disturbing.
 “That really weird robot has kidnapped a baby.
 Call the police.”
 When the police came they called for reinforcements.